intel/dffml/docs/arch/alice/discussion/0023/index.md

   - Likely a datastore with the ability to listen for changes
   - Changes would be additions of messages from different sources (email, chat, etc.)
 - Alice should be able to accept a meeting, join it, and talk to you
+  - If Alice notices conversation getting off topic, she could interject to ask how it relates, and then update references in docs to that effect.
   - You should be able to have a conversation about a universal blueprint and she should be able to go act on it.
   - She should be able to analyze any codebase you have access to live and build and walk you through architecture diagrams
   - Alice build me a linux distro with these versions of these applications deploy it in a VM in QEMU, show me the screen while it's booting.
 Then give me control of it via this meeting. ...
 Okay now snapshot and deploy to XYZ CSP.